Adam Anderson (American football): College career

-Arrest
+Arrests

-On November 10, 2021, Anderson turned himself into police and was charged with felony rape after a 21-year-old woman accused him of raping her in an apartment in Athens, Georgia, on October 29, 2021, which was reported to police the same day.
-Through his attorney, Anderson has denied the accusation.
+On November 10, 2021, Anderson turned himself into police and was charged with felony rape after a 21-year-old woman accused him of raping her by forcing himself upon her while she was asleep in an apartment in Athens, Georgia, on October 29, 2021, which was reported to police the same day.
+Through his attorney, Anderson denied the accusation.
 Anderson was indefinitely suspended by the University of Georgia football team after they learned of the accusation on November 2, 2021.
+He was subsequently released on a $25,000 bond.
+Anderson was an apparent 2022 first round NFL draft pick before his arrest.

+Subsequently, Anderson was charged a second time with felony rape after a previously unreported accusation was made by another 21-year-old woman that he raped her at his apartment near Watkinsville, Georgia, the same fall as the first accusation.
+Anderson denied this accusation also, and his attorney moved to have a single trial for both charges.

+On July 24, 2023, Anderson was sentenced to one year in jail.